artificialstarlight/Trident/README.md

 It also ignores (most) comments.
 Single-line comments are allowed by using a semicolon (";").

-Command line syntax to use it is "python Assembler.py input-file-name.txt output-file-name.tri"
+Command line syntax to use it is:

+"python Assembler.py input-file-name.txt output-file-name.tri"